A multistate approach to disability insurance reserving with information delays: Reserving

+with obvious notation.
+We briefly note that it is not a priori clear whether one would expect long reporting delays to be indicative of more or less severe disabilities.
+One could hypothesize that people with severe disabilities would find it more demanding to submit insurance claims.
+On the other hand, they might not need as much time to collect medical evidence if it is self-evident that they will be approved for disability benefits.

-An alternative way to weaken Assumption~\ref{assumption:Independence} would be to incorporate more of the transaction time information in the valid time model.
-One could e.g.\ let the valid time state space have different disabled states for different disability severities.
+An alternative way to weaken Assumption~\ref{assumption:Independence} would be to incorporate more of the transaction time information in the valid time model e.g.\ by using different disabled states for different disability severities instead of a single disabled state.
 If the reporting delays only affect our estimate of the future trajectory of the valid time process $X$ through the information they give us about the severity of the disability, Assumption~\ref{assumption:Independence} would be satisfied in the larger valid time model that incorporates information about severity of the disability. \demormk \end{remark}

+\begin{remark} (On the simplifying assumptions.) \\ Some notable simplifications that have been made in order to arrive at tractable transaction time reserves are the independence assumptions (which were discussed in Remark~\ref{remark:Violation}), that there can be at most one disability event in the coverage period which reaches the payout stage, that the time and type of the disability event is completely known once benefits have started, and that the insurer cannot retract disability benefits.
+While it is true that none of these assumptions fully hold in practice, we believe that they are not seriously violated, and they only contribute with second-order effects compared to the main effects that have been included.